OODesigns/constrained-values/README.md

 -   **Built-in Strategies:** Includes common validators for ranges, enums, types, and more.
 -   **Custom Logic:** Easily extend the library with your own validation and transformation strategies.
 -   **Clear Error Handling:** Each constrained value clearly reports its status (`OK` or `EXCEPTION`) and provides descriptive error messages.
+-   **Optional Error Throw:** When constructing a constrained value you can make it throw immediately, so you know an object is valid.
 -   **Type Safety:** Enforces the final, canonical type of your value.

 ## Installation